Spas and Onsens

 6. Waen, Shogawa

 Located just below Shogawa dam in Shogawa-machi is Waen.
 The large rotemburo (outside baths) are spacious, hot and beautiful.
-This onsen costs 1300 before 5pm and only 600 after.
+This onsen costs 1300 yen before 5pm and only 600 yen after.

 7. Yuraku, Shogawa Valley

 Half way up the Shogawa Valley in Taira Village above a small lake, is Yuraku onsen.
 Just follow Route 156 from Shogawa and you will see signs to the left.
 It is an excellent place to enjoy the changing seasons.
 It also serves delicious soba.
-It costs 500 yen and is open till 9pm.
-Wednesday is a holiday.
+It costs 600 yen to use only the bath (no an overnight stay) and is open till 9pm.
+They are closed on Wednesdays.
 Tel: 0763-66-2005

 Other suggested onsens: Kosieinenkin; Toyokenko Land; Kureha Heights; Omaki onsen in Shogawa; Yamada Onsen; Himi Miami Hotel Onsen; Uno Miko in Kamiichi.
 Also ask the JETs in your area about their favorite onsens, as this is only a very brief list!